Jonny Coyne

-Jonathan Coyne (born 3 February 1958) is an English actor known for playing Warden Edwin James on Fox's short-lived series, Alcatraz (2012).
+Jonathan Coyne (born 3 February 1958) is an Cypriot-born British actor known for playing Warden Edwin James on Fox's short-lived series, Alcatraz (2012).
 He also appeared as Dr. Lydgate in Once Upon a Time in Wonderland and Once Upon a Time and recurred as George de Mohrenschildt in 11.22.63.
+Born and raised in the British Cyprus, he moved to the UK at a young age.